linode/docs/docs/guides/tools-reference/basics/how-to-use-usermod-command/index.md

     sudo usermod -s /bin/bash example-user

-You can then verify the user's default shell with a command like below:
+You can then verify the user's default shell with the following command:

     sudo getent passwd example-user